Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

     controllers, table view delegate and datasource methods for table view controllers, etc.
   - Public methods declared in the header file.
+  - Custom accessors (setters and/or getters) for declared properties that you don't want to leave to auto-synthesize.
   - Other delegate and protocol methods that the class implements.
   - Private methods for the class's own internal use.